What Is Parasomnia? 7 Behaviours You May Not Have Realised Are Sleep Disorders

 7Feeling Tired During The Day

 Yes, this is a sleep disorder too, known as hypersomnia or excessive sleepiness.
-For sufferers of hypersomnia, it's irrelevant how much sleep you get: you'll still be exhausted the next day.
+For those with hypersomnia, it's irrelevant how much sleep you get: you'll still be exhausted the next day.
 If your sleepiness is so problematic that it affects your day-to-day life — maybe you're constantly forgetting things, or falling asleep at your desk — it could be time to see the GP.

 If you suspect you're experiencing a parasomnia, do your best not to panic.
 Dr. Neil Stanley emphasises that most parasomnias, while "potentially frightening" are "not medically injurious to health".
 A chat with your GP should help to put your mind at ease — and deliver some insight into getting a better night's sleep.